Analysis of randomized CholeskyQR for sparse matrices: Some theoretical results from the literature

-Before presenting rounding error analysis of randomized CholeskyQR2 for sparse matrices in this work, we show some theoretical results in the existing works together with some new definitions, which will be used in the theoretical analysis of this work.
+Before presenting rounding error analysis of randomized CholeskyQR-type algorithms for sparse matrices, we show some theoretical results from the existing works, which will be used in the theoretical analysis of this work.